meerkat-manor/marti/docs/source/martiLQ.md

 ### Information extension

-The information supplied can be extended by party agreement and there are place holders in the defintion.
+The information supplied can be extended by party agreement and there are place holders in the definition.

 ## Resource